stefanwatermann/DOSBoxLauncher/README.md

-# DOSBoxLauncher
+# DOSBox Launcher

 ![AppLogo](/Images/AppIcon_128.png)

-DOSBoxLauncher configures and starts DOS applications (e.g. games) using the DOSBox app on your computer.
+DOSBox Launcher configures and starts DOS applications (e.g. games) using the DOSBox app on your computer.
 DOSBox itself is not part of this app and must be installed separately (see [www.dosbox.com](https://www.dosbox.com)).

 Having a simple configuration with few parameters is in the focus.
-DOSBoxLauncher is therefore less suitable for cataloging and managing complex collections of DOS applications.
+DOSBox Launcher is therefore less suitable for cataloging and managing complex collections of DOS applications.

-DOSBoxLaunchers interface supports English and German language and currently runs on MacOS, Windows and Linux.
+DOSBox Launchers interface supports English and German language and currently runs on MacOS, Windows and Linux.

 Download of compiled app, current version 1.2.0:
 - [MacOS](https://github.com/stefanwatermann/DOSBoxLauncher/releases/download/v1.1.2/DOSBoxLauncher.app.zip)